Anaminus/roblox-cure/source/info/spawner.md

 - `spawner.Add ( player )`

 	Adds a player to the spawner.
-Usually used with Player.PlayerAdded.
+Usually used with Players.PlayerAdded.

 - `spawner.Remove ( player )`

 	Removes a player from the spawner.
-Usually used with Player.PlayerRemoving.
+Usually used with Players.PlayerRemoving.

 - `spawner.Settings`